 Rocco is also enthusiastic about teaching guests, especially children, about organic farming, the environment, and encouraging them to become comfortable around animals.

 It’s a place where you can get involved as much as you’d like.
 We milked the goats, watched cacioricotta cheese being made, and toured the farm where Rocco showed us the old tools that were used on the farm and the outdoor stone museum he has constructed to show how people used to live.

 Dinners are a highlight.
 Rocco and Ursula eat with guests at the long table on the terrace and an endless stream of dishes are brought out—perhaps eight antipasti, pasta, cheese, fruit, dessert.
 The ingredients are mostly from their garden and it’s all fresh and flavourful including many local specialities.

-If you are travelling to Puglia we really recommend staying in a masseria for at least part of your stay, it’s a unique experience that is the ideal way to enjoy the landscapes, food and people of the region and will leave you with the warmest memories of your trip.
+If you are travelling to the region we really recommend staying in a Puglia masseria for at least part of your stay.
+It’s a unique experience and the ideal way to enjoy the landscapes, food and people of Puglia and will leave you with the warmest memories of your trip.

 Thank you to Puglia Promozione, the region’s tourism board, who hosted us in Puglia, and all our hosts at the masserie for their hospitality.

 Are you planning your travels for 2018?
 See our Travel Resources page for our favourite tools and gear to help you plan the perfect trip.